jessicarush/react-notes/notes.md

 Yes.
 See [react_with_flask_api.md](react_with_flask_api.md).

-### What are the most common solutions for database with React?
+### What are the most common solutions for database/backend with React?
 Is there a solution built-in to Next.js?

 There's a number of different approaches you can take: